Colonoscopy in Salem and Marion, Kentucky

 It is suggested that all people undergo a routine colonoscopy around age 50 and every ten years thereafter to catch polyps before they turn cancerous.

 Prior to receiving a colonoscopy, the colon must be completely cleaned.
-Your physician will give you the following information to prepare for your procedure:
+Dr. Barnes will give you the following information to prepare for your procedure:

 - Stop eating solid foods and drink only clear fluids one to two days before the colonoscopy.
 Some approved foods and liquids include water, tea, coffee, cleared broths and gelatin.